 The question is, if I knew this intuitively back then, why was it so hard for me to actually live out?

-There were many parts of my life where I was following scripts, living my life trying to fit the mold instead of creating my own.
+To my high school self, sporting a punk rock t-shirt was the ultimate statement of anti-conformity.
+But there were still many parts of my life where I was following scripts, living my life trying to fit the mold instead of creating my own.

 Choose your own adventure.

 Growing up, I was a huge fan of the Choose Your Own Adventure books.